It’s Greta Thunberg’s World

 “This is not a ‘woman of the year’ but at best a teenager with autistic prehistory who is burned by her ‘advisers’ and by willing MSM as a new icon for the ‘climate church,’ ” wrote one far-right member of the German Parliament in the run-up to the European elections.
 The Swedish populist Jimmie Åkesson described her as the creation of her parents and a PR agency, echoing a puppet narrative that has become so firm on the European right that a full-length book has already been published about the family, The Manufacturing of Greta Thunberg.

 I should say a second full-length book, because Greta’s parents wrote their own account of their daughter’s troubled childhood and climate awakening, Scenes From the Heart, first published in 2018, when Greta’s mother — a successful opera singer who was once Sweden’s competitor in the Eurovision Song Contest — was still the most famous member of the family.
-This year, they brought out a new edition with Greta’s name now on the cover too.
+This year, they brought out a new edition, with 90 new pages of material and Greta’s name now on the cover too.
 When it is published in English next year, it will be under a revised title: Our House Is On Fire.

 The book is more of a parenting memoir than a hagiography of a child.
-In it, many elements of the Greta conspiracy theory are confirmed, but only as perhaps the most normal features of her otherwise nearly incomprehensible adolescence: She is a child of relative privilege who was taught early on about climate change by her singer mother and her sometime actor father, himself the son of a quite famous actor, who first switched to managing his wife’s career, then his daughter’s.
-He was one of the four to accompany Greta on the Malizia II, for instance, and when she camped out at Davos, and he helped nurse her through her black years, a friend of the family told me, “one gnocchi at a time.”
+In it, many elements of the Greta conspiracy theory are confirmed, but only as perhaps the most normal features of her otherwise nearly incomprehensible adolescence: She is a child of relative privilege who early on raised the matter of climate change to her singer mother and her sometime actor father, himself the son of a quite famous actor.* He was one of the four to accompany Greta on the Malizia II, for instance, and when she camped out at Davos, and he helped nurse her through her black years, a friend of the family told me, “one gnocchi at a time.”
 In other words, Greta has been helped, and perhaps even stage-parented, in her journey, as teenagers often are even on much less dramatic missions.

 When she arrived in New York, Greta was asked what she thought she would miss about the boat now that she was back on land.
 Her second answer was about the beauty of the ocean; her first was about the solitude it brought.
 A few days later, on Twitter, she wrote, “When haters go after your looks and differences, it means they have nowhere left to go.
 And then you know you’re winning!”
 She added the hashtag #aspiepower and a photo of herself, smiling, aboard the Malizia II in New York Harbor.

-Note: *This article was updated to better reflect the dynamics of the Thunberg family in discussing climate change.